 I am a current ENZ Recognised Agency.
 Can I retain my Recognised Agency status?

 It is anticipated that many current Recognised Agencies will retain their status.
-All current Recognised Agencies will receive an email in the week of 13 August 2018, updating them on their status in the new Recognised Agency programme.
+All current Recognised Agencies will receive an email, updating them on their status in the new Recognised Agency programme.

 Will being an ENZ Recognised Agency help my agency get visas processed faster?